vldbrs/vldbrs/README.md

 <h2 align="center">D371L</h2>

 <p align="center">
-    <b>CEO & Cybersecurity Specialist | AppSec, IoT & RF Security</b><br>
+    <b>CEO | Strategic Leader in Cybersecurity | OSINT · AppSec · IoT · RF Security</b><br>
  <img src="https://user-images.githubusercontent.com/74038190/212284115-f47cd8ff-2ffb-4b04-b5bf-4d1c14c0247f.gif">
 </p>

 <br>

 <p align="left">
-I am deeply passionate about cybersecurity and continuously expanding my knowledge in areas such as RF technologies, IoT systems, and the protection of critical infrastructures, including web and application security.
-My journey is driven by a curiosity to understand the complexities of modern technology and explore how it can be better secured against evolving threats.
+As a cybersecurity-focused entrepreneur and CEO, I am dedicated to building innovative and resilient solutions that address the complex security challenges of today’s digital world.
+My expertise spans OSINT, Application Security, IoT ecosystems, and RF technologies with a strong emphasis on protecting critical infrastructure.

-Currently, I dedicate my time to studying advanced cybersecurity concepts, learning about securing digital infrastructures, and mastering tools to address challenges in the digital landscape.
-My focus is on developing a strong foundation to effectively navigate this dynamic and ever-changing field.
+I combine a deep technical understanding with strategic leadership to drive projects forward, whether it is launching secure platforms, leading security assessments, or fostering collaboration across disciplines.
+My work is guided by a clear mission to bridge cutting-edge cybersecurity knowledge with practical implementation that protects people, businesses, and systems.

-With a problem-solving mindset and a commitment to growth, I strive to contribute to building a safer and more resilient cyber environment.
-Let's connect and exchange ideas to tackle today's technological challenges together!
+I am always open to meaningful conversations about technology, entrepreneurship, and securing our digital future.
+Let’s connect and create solutions that make a difference.
 </p>

 <br>